Chiflow.com

 The first three Single Hands Methods are referred to as: Pushing, Adhesion, and Chopping.
 These three methods utilize three target training areas or levels known as upward, middle, and lower.
 This is different than some approaches to single hands methods, that merely go around and around maintaining a constant level.
 Instead in the Wu style method, the practice starts in the upper region of the body such as the head or throat area, moves to the middle of the body or heart, and moves down to the lower abdomen region.

-Ma Yueh Liang pushing hands with Gerald Sharp during a public demonstration in a park in Shanghai.
+Ma Yueh Liang pushing hands with Gerald Sharp during a public demonstration in Zhongshan Park in Shanghai.

-It also works to relax the shoulders and joints, if you're one of those people who tightens up even the slightest bit when engaging in Push Hands practice with another person.
+It also works to relax the hands, joints, and shoulders, if you\\'re one of those people who tightens up even the slightest bit when engaging in Push Hands practice with another person.

 These 13 Double Hands methods combine the quickness of Wu style's small frame with techniques that sensitively change, maneuver, and penetrate an opponent.